L-TChen/L-TChen.github.io/content/index.md

 ### Award

-  - *EATCS Best Paper Award* at the 42nd International Symposium on Mathematical Foundations of Computer Science (2017)
+  - *EATCS Best Paper Award* at the 42nd International Symposium on Mathematical Foundations of Computer Science, 2017

-  - PhD Studentship from the EPSRC Project *Coalgebraic Logic—Extending the Scope* (2009)
+  - PhD Studentship from the EPSRC Project *Coalgebraic Logic—Extending the Scope*, 2009

-### Grants
+### Invited Talk

-  * (Cowriting) *Type-Theoretic Foundations for Metaprogramming* (2020--2023) \
-    Funded by Ministry of Science and Technology of Taiwan (MOST 109-2222-E-001-002-MY3)\
-    PI: Hsiang-Shang Ko\
-    TWD$ 2,851,000
+  - *Foundations of Mathematics, Topoi, and Functional Programming Languages*\
+    Math Club, Department of Mathematics, National Taiwan University, Taiwan, 2023

 ### Publications